You're not a horse racing expert, but you can act like one for the Preakness Stakes.

 7. Get ambitious.

 If you really want to boost your expert cred, do your homework, and stake out a controversial stance or two.
-Read up on, and weigh in on, hot-button topics like the labor dispute that roiled Belmont Park ahead of the race or horse breeding habits.
+Read up, and weigh in, on hot-button topics like horse breeding habits, nasal strips and the sport's undeniable decline in recent decades, and what could reverse it.

-And whatever other stories you tell your friends, make sure to leave room for one still in the making — the first time you bluffed your way through Belmont.
+And whatever other stories you tell your friends, make sure to leave room for one still in the making: the first time you bluffed your way through the Triple Crown.

-Just wait until next year to tell it.
+Just wait until the next big race to tell it.
 By then, you might actually be an expert.